Karelia Suite: History

 The score was at some point left in the possession of Robert Kajanus and, in 1936, Kajanus's wife Ella returned it back to Sibelius.
 It is thought that Sibelius burned his eighth symphony along with most of the Karelia Music in August 1945, with only the 1st and 7th tableaux spared from the fire.
 The viola, cello and double bass parts are also missing from the 1st and 7th tableaux, and the flute parts are completely missing from the 7th tableau.

+The Intermezzo from the Karelia Suite was used on British TV from 1956 to 1978 as the theme music for the ITV weekly current affairs programme This Week.

 Composition

 The original movements are as follows (historical dates in parentheses):